wrmadsen/dev-public-opinion/README.md

 	b.
 By one or several variables
 		* For example, choose X largest within each subnational region, or X randomly among a subset (e.g. those with a greater population than Y) in each region
 2. Discard or include areas that border several countries.
 Needs to distinguish between a land or water border.
 Perhaps GPW includes country data?

+1. Bind GPW raster/polygon population data with subnational boundaries and city points
+	a.
+Subnational boundaries can be Eurostat `gaul1` or OCHA for higher granularity. `gaul1` is perhaps too imprecise, since its join gives duplicates, suggesting that a GPW centroid can cross `gaul1` admins.
+	b.
+City points is great for visualisation - can just be added later
+2. For each day, scrape Tweets in several polygons within each subnational boundary for every country

 Use Admin Unit data to choose cities or regions, then use GDP raster data to choose exact locations.
 For example, choose one region and then select three most populous rasters within that region.
 Admin Unit data gives valuable covariates.
 Consider that this needs to be done for several regions for each day.
 Check out O'Grady's slides on the problems of inferring higher level values to individuals, which would be a necessary evil here.
 * Using distance to centroid or being within subnational boundaries.
 Have contacted Columbia about GPW boundaries.
 World Bank might also have them.